 Imagine how terrified I was when I started thinking about divorce.

 How will I be able to take care of myself financially?
 How will I be able to take care of the kids?
 What if I end up homeless?
 It sounds so ridiculous but in my head it was a real fear.
-So today, I think about what makes me brave enough to go with my gut.
+So today, I think about what makes me brave enough to go

 What is this deep feeling that I have that makes me push through?
 I search for that within myself and try to connect to the courageous place within me.